roboscienceorg/book/source/Terms/ReferenceFrames.rst

 will use the term *Holonomic* instead of geometric since it is standard usage in robotics.

-Kinematics describes the geometry of motion.
+:index:`Kinematics` describes the geometry of motion.
 It describes the motion through a set of constraints on the way the robot will move through space.
 For rigid bodies, we focus on displacement and orientation for which the kinematics restricts in some manner.
 Assume that you want to